 Meredith, to whom the Digital Archive is dedicated, became the curator and an archivist.
 Charlotte became an archivist and project designer.
 They worked together intensively for 10 years with the help of many enthusiastic volunteers.
 With extraordinary help from Lynne Birlem and Ralph Stanley, they gathered invaluable facts, details, and stories about local history, generating volumes of research about each photograph.
 Archivists entered the details and a thumbnail of each picture into an Access database on a computer, available to the public at the library.
 The goal was to use the photographs in the collection to tell the wide ranging, colorful and human story of the community on the western side of Mount Desert Island.

 George Soules is a software architect and a trustee of the Library.
 He joined the project in 2014 to make the collection available to anyone online.
-Using Omeka software as a foundation, along with invaluable input and insights from Charlotte, he conceived, designed, and implemented the Digital Archive relationships model and software.
+Using Omeka software as a foundation, along with invaluable input and insights from Charlotte, he developed the Archive Relational Model and Digital Archive Software.
 Janice Kenyon helped develop the software, created this website, and added enormous amounts of content to the Archive.
 Kate Soules established literally thousands of relationships between database items in the Archive to make the work of Meredith, Charlotte, and so many others truly come alive.

 - 420 mya – Mount Desert Island formed from a volcano